router-protocol/router-chain-docs/docs/router-core/running-router-chain-locally.md

 5. `enable` - Set it to true to start respective service
 6. `repo` - ssh url of the repository
 7. `branch` - branch of the repo to checkout
 8. `clearCache` - set to true to remove already cloned repository.
-Setting this to true will clone repo again and build it from scratch.
+It will clone repo again and build it from scratch.
 Set to false, if repo is already cloned and docker image is built and you don't want to rebuild again.
     PS: If you are not sure, then set it to true.

 Example service config for router-chain.
 ```jsx